The UK has hundreds of super waterfall walks. These will usually involve a lovely riverside walk through woodland glades to the falls.

 You can extend your walk by continuing north and visiting Loch Lubnaig.

 Just to the west of Callander there's another nice trail running along Loch Venachar and Loch Drunkie.
 View Full Details>>

 |Four Waterfalls Walk||5 miles (8 km)||This is a specatacular walk visiting four beautiful waterfalls near Ystradfellte in the Brecon Beacons.
 It is one of the best waterfall walks in Britain with delightful woodland gorges, riverside trails along the Afon Mellte and a series of roaring waterfalls. |

-The trail starts at the woodland parking area south of Ystradfellte and visits Sgwd Clun-Gwyn, Sgwd Isaf Clun-Gwyn, Sgwd y Pannwr and Sgwd-yr-Eira waterfalls.
+The popular trail starts at the Gwaun Hepste car park just south east of Ystradfellte.
+It's a good sized parking area which also includes a picnic area.
+From here you can pick up the trails to the Sgwd Clun-Gwyn, Sgwd Isaf Clun-Gwyn, Sgwd y Pannwr and Sgwd-yr-Eira waterfalls.
 Sgwd Isaf Clun-gwyn is a particularly impressive and powerful waterfall which will take your breath away.
+Sgwd yr Eira, is also noteworthy as probably the most photographed waterfall in the Brecon Beacons.
+You can actually walk behind the curtain of thundering water which is a great experiemce.
 There are also many other smaller waterfalls dotted around this area known as Waterfall Country.